 The University of Colorado-Anschutz Medica Campus School of Medicine’s curriculum includes a four-year longitudinal course requirement for all students to pursue and complete a Mentored Scholarly Activity (MSA) project.
 The MSA project culminates with a Capstone Presentation prior to graduation.

-The MSA project is a four-year requirement for all undergraduate medical students.
-The project culminates in a capstone presentation in Phase IV prior to graduation.
-The goal of the MSA curriculum is to foster self-directed, life-long learning over the course of the medical student career.
-The MSA requires students to identify and work with a mentor to complete their projects, which also prepares them for working with mentors in their careers and serving as mentors to others in the medical profession.
+The MSA project is aimed at fostering self-directed, life-long learning.
+The MSA requires students to identify and work with a mentor to complete their project(s), which also prepares them for working with mentors in their careers and serving as mentors to others in the medical profession.

 Students will do an in-depth scholarly project in an academic area of interest related to medicine or health care with the mentorship of a University of Colorado faculty member.
 MSA requirements can also be satisfied through the successful completion of the MSTP program or the School of Medicine Research Track.

 To best support students, five thematic areas of scholarship have been defined.
 These thematic areas are not meant to be restrictive in any way.
 For example, an appropriate project might bridge two or more thematic areas, or might not clearly fall under any of the thematic areas.

 Grading will be pass/fail - assessed at the end of each phase based on course requirements.
 The Phase IV grade will be determined by the Director, Mentor, Associate Director, and a team of faculty.

 Please note: The School of Medicine’s Curriculum is currently undergoing reform.
 Please visit this page for more information on how curriculum will look for the 2025 student class and beyond.